WICG/video-rvfc/explainer.md

     // https://wiki.whatwg.org/wiki/Video_Metrics#presentedFrames
     required unsigned long presentedFrames;

-    // For video frames coming from either a local or remote source, this is
+    // For video frames coming from a local source, this is the time at which
-    // the time at which the frame was captured by the camera.
-For a remote
+    // the frame was captured by the camera.
+    // For video frames coming from remote source, the capture time is based on
-    // source, the capture time is estimated using clock synchronization.
-This
+    // the RTP timestamp of the frame and estimated using clock synchronization.
-    // is best effort and can use methods like using RTCP SR as specified in
+    // This is best effort and can use methods like using RTCP SR as specified
-    // RFC 3550 Section 6.4.1, or by other alternative means if use by RTCP SR
+    // in RFC 3550 Section 6.4.1, or by other alternative means if use by
-    // isn't feasible.
+    // RTCP SR isn't feasible.
     DOMHighResTimeStamp captureTime;  // optional

     // For video frames coming from a remote source, this is the time the